SensorsINI/v2e/README.md

 A typical result from _ddd_find_thresholds.py_ is shown below.
 It plots the absolute difference in ON and OFF event counts between the real and v2e data.
 ON counts are green and OFF counts are red.
 The smallest difference between real and v2e DVS event counts is found at about 0.3.
 It means that this recording use a DVS threshold of about 0.3 log_e units, or about +35% and -25% intensity change.

 ![find_threshold_plot](media/find_thresholds.png)

+We have observed that some DDD videos suggest extremely low DVS thresholds by using _ddd_find_thresholds.py_.
+We believe it is because the DAVIS recording APS frames nonlinearly represent intensity, i.g. the APS values tend to saturate with intensity.
+It means that _ddd_find_thresholds.py_  estimates unrealistically-low DVS thresholds (7%-9%), so that v2e generates sufficient DVS events to match the real event counts.

 ### Obtaining acceptable results
 For the best frame interpolation by SuperSloMo, the input video needs to satisfy the requirements below,